Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

     )<Fractional-Scale-Gnome>],
 )

 #subsubsection("Visualization")
 For the visual representation, ReSet aims to be aligned with other configuration tools within the Linux ecosystem in order to provide users with a seamless transition.
 Notable for this visualization is the use of drag-and-drop for monitor positioning.
 This paradigm allows users to quickly place monitors on their preferred side or height.

+To accommodate users of other applications, the environments GNOME and KDE are discussed.

 In @kde-monitor, the KDE variant of the monitor configuration is shown.